Northeast Airlines Yellowbirds

 And the same 990 being pushed off the gate in Miami.
 Notice the Piper Apache twin engine private plane parked next to the 990, left of the cockpit.

 These photos illustrate the difference between the Convair 990 and 880.
-The 990 was longer, had different engines and had the iconic blisters on the wingtop trailing edge.
+The 990 was longer, had different engines and had the iconic blisters on the wing trailing edge.

 Northeast Airlines operated in the days of airline regulation.
 The civil aeronautics board (CAB ) decided which airlines could fly where and how much they could charge for it.
 Northeast was competing mainly with Eastern Airlines and National Airlines, both of which had larger route systems, fleets, and political clout.

-Northeast was acquired by Delta in 1972.
-This provided Delta with NEA’s routes and with the 727, which would become a fleet mainstay.
+The airline was acquired by Delta in 1972.
+This provided Delta with NEA’s routes and with the 727, which would become a fleet mainstay for decades.

 Airliners are delivered to each airline tweaked to that airline’s specifications.
 Although Northeast’s planes were less than 7 years old, they were phased out of the Delta fleet as soon as practical and replaced with jets configured to Delta standards.

-Below is a photo of some former Yellowbirds at Logan airport sporting the also-iconic Delta widget.
+In 1972 we also waved goodbye to the Yellowbirds with the Delta merger.
+Below are some former Yellowbirds at Logan airport sporting the also-iconic Delta widget.

 The CV-880 below is being pushed back from NEA’s Miami concourse.